 makes it possible for you to do things like track who is coming and going, give access to specific people, or lock and unlock your door remotely.
 Plus, it attaches to your existing deadbolt, so you don’t have to get a new set of house keys.
 In addition to being compatible with Alexa and Google Assistant, it’s compatible with Apple HomeKit too.
 Still not sure?
 You can check out our full review of August Smart Lock Pro + Connect here.

 Don’t want to have to worry about a house key? here).uses a touchscreen keypad.
 If you upgrade your Yale Assure Lock (models YRD246 or YRD256) with a Yale iM1 Network Module, it’ll be compatible with Apple HomeKit.
-The module costs about $50, and it’ll let you control the lock with voice commands, and more.
+The module typically costs somewhere in the $50 range, and it’ll let you control the lock with voice commands and more.
 Read more info about the Yale Assure SL lock in our full review (

 Theis another great option.
-It has both a keypad and keyhole, or you can use your smartphone as your key.
-It comes in a wide variety of styles and finishes.
-Plus, it’s compatible with Apple HomeKit and most other home automation systems.
+It has both a keypad and keyhole, plus you can use your smartphone as your key.
+It comes in a wide variety of styles and finishes, and it’s compatible with Apple HomeKit and most other home automation systems.

 The Apple HomeKit system is compatible with the Philips Hue Bridge, so you can just say “Hey Siri…” to control your line of Philips Hue lighting products like lightstrips and bulbs.
 You can adjust dimming, change colors in certain rooms, sync your lights, set scenes, and more.
 Theis a great way to get started with smart lighting.